NATO chief: Ukraine making progress in counteroffensive | Politics

 NATO chief: Ukraine making progress in counteroffensive

-NATO Secretary General Jens Stoltenberg said on Tuesday that Ukraine is making progress in its counteroffensive against Russian invaders.
+NATO Secretary General Jens Stoltenberg on Tuesday said Ukraine is making progress in its counteroffensive against Russian invaders and predicted NATO leaders will increase military assistance to Kyiv when they meet next month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)